courselab/allium/README.md

 ![MixNets representation](https://upload.wikimedia.org/wikipedia/commons/4/4f/Red_de_mezcla.png)

 One of the problems found in MixNet is that the receiver is not anonymous, and if one of the servers is malicious, the anonymity of the sender is also compromised.
-So, to solve this, the Riffle protocol was developed, with the intention of not forward messages if they have been altered by a compromised server.
+So, to solve this, the Riffle protocol was developed, with the intention of not forward messages if they have been altered by a compromised server [1].

 ## Private Information Retrieval (PIR)